roboticsdojo/rdj-2024-docker/README.md

   Log out and log back in for the changes to take effect.
 - For X11 display issues on PC, try running `xhost +local:docker` before running the script.
 - If the script fails to detect your display server correctly, you can manually modify the script to use the correct method (X11 or Wayland).

+## Submitting Issues

+If you encounter any problems or have suggestions for improvements, we encourage you to submit an issue.
+Here's how to do it effectively:

+1. **Go to the Issues page**: Navigate to the [Issues page](https://github.com/roboticsdojo/rdj-2024-docker/issues) of the project's GitHub repository.

+2. **Click "New Issue"**: Click on the green "`New Issue`" button.

+3. **Choose the issue type**: Select the appropriate issue template if provided (e.g., Bug Report, Feature Request).

+4. **Fill in the template**: Provide as much detail as possible.
+A good issue report includes:
+   - A clear and descriptive title
+   - A detailed description of the problem or suggestion
+   - Steps to reproduce the issue (for bugs)
+   - What you expected to happen
+   - What actually happened
+   - Your system information (OS, Docker version, hardware architecture)
+   - Any relevant logs, error messages, or screenshots

+5. **Code formatting**: Use markdown code blocks for any code snippets or log outputs:

+6. **Submit the issue**: Once you've filled out the template, click "`Submit new issue`".

+7. **Follow up**: Keep an eye on your issue for any follow-up questions or requests for additional information from the maintainers.

+Remember, the more information you provide, the easier it will be for the maintainers to understand and address your issue.
+Be patient and respectful – maintainers are often volunteers working in their spare time.

+For more detailed guidelines on contributing, please refer to our [Contribution Guidelines](CONTRIBUTION.md).